gem/oq-engine/doc/manual/oq-manual.rst

 The example shown in
 Listing `[lst:input_exposure_carea_aagg_metadata] <#lst:input_exposure_carea_aagg_metadata>`__
-comprises an exposuremodel containing the built up area of each asset, and the associated costs are provided per unit area.
+comprises an *Exposure Model* containing the built up area of each asset, and the associated costs are provided per unit area.

 .. container:: listing